RX-M/web-public/self-study/ckad-mod-4/ckad-mod-4-content.md

 <!-- CKAD Self-Study Mod 4 -->

-# Services & Networking
+<h1>Services & Networking</h1>

-## Services and Other Network Primitives
+<h2>Services and Other Network Primitives</h2>

 A service is an abstraction of a logical set of pods and a policy that defines inbound and network access.
 A service uses a selector to target pods by the pods’ label.
 A service exposes a logical set of pods as a network service providing a single IP address, DNS name, or load balancing to access the pods.

 The service type is defined in the manifest.
 The following are available service types:
-ClusterIP - exposes the service on an internal IP in the Kubernetes cluster (default) NodePort - exposes the service on the same port of each node in the Kubernetes cluster LoadBalancer - creates an external load balancer with a cloud provider (e.g. GCE ForwardingRules, AWS Elastic Load Balancer, Azure Load Balancer) and assigns a public IP to the service
+<li>ClusterIP - exposes the service on an internal IP in the Kubernetes cluster (default)</li>
+<li>NodePort - exposes the service on the same port of each node in the Kubernetes cluster</li>
+<li>LoadBalancer - creates an external load balancer with a cloud provider (e.g. GCE ForwardingRules, AWS Elastic Load Balancer, Azure Load Balancer) and assigns a public IP to the service</li>
-ExternalName - exposes the service using an arbitrary name
+<li>ExternalName - exposes the service using an arbitrary name</li>

 Services can be created imperatively for a running resource.
 At minimum the resource type, resource name, and the service’s exposed proxy port are required e.g. <code>kubectl expose<resource> <resource_name> --port=<port number></code>.